Blog

 Decide What You Need

-The way you decide how to take a mental health day is your idea alone.
+The best things you should do on a mental health day are your ideas alone.
 You know which self-care activities will be best for your mind and body.
 Think about what makes you relax.
-Whether it’s watching your favorite TV show or writing in your journals, do what you think is best for decompression.
+Whether it’s watching your favorite TV show or writing in your journal, do what you think is best for decompression.
 Remember, your mental and physical wellness comes first!

 Binge-Watch a TV Show